-The writing was probably on the wall for Michelle when she was the last player selected on the day 1 schoolyard pick.
-Her journey ended two days later when — due to what was perceived as having a negative attitude — Michelle was unanimously voted out by the Fang tribe.
+The writing was probably on the wall for Michelle when she was the last player selected on the day one schoolyard pick.
+Her journey ended two days later when, due to what was perceived as having a negative attitude, Michelle was unanimously voted out by the Fang tribe.
 (Mildly fun fact: Michelle now spins tunes under the name DJ Soxxi.)

-Her stint on Survivor may not have lasted long, but the first Tocantins boot continued to make news when Redemption Island contestant David Murphy proposed to her during the RI reunion show.
+Her stint on Survivor may not have lasted long, but the first Tocantins boot continued to make news when Redemption Island contestant David Murphy proposed to her during his season's live reunion show.
 The wedding never took place.

-Marisa was smart enough to see through Russell Hantz's lies as he formed his early “dumbass girls alliance," but not smart enough to avoid being eliminated after expressing skepticism.
+Marisa was smart enough to see through Russell Hantz's lies as he formed his early "dumba-- girls alliance," but not smart enough to avoid being eliminated after expressing skepticism.

 The Gabon finalist was on the bottom from the start in her second go-round, but she made the most of her limited time by offering a truly memorable moment through the flipping of double birds while topless during the reward challenge to start the season.

-Perhaps summing up her Survivor experience to a tee, Wendy Jo got lost walking out of Tribal Council after having her torch snuffed.
+Perhaps summing up her Survivor experience to a T, Wendy Jo got lost walking out of Tribal Council after having her torch snuffed.

 Semhar's failure in the coconut-throwing portion of the first immunity challenge — and subsequent fight with Jim Rice about it — led to her being voted out first on day 3.
 She then lost the first duel three days later.

 The good news for Kourtney is that she never received a single vote against her.
-The bad news is that is because she was medically evacuated on day 3 after injuring her wrist while making a 25-foot jump from a tower onto a net during the first immunity challenge.
+The bad news is that's because she was medically evacuated on day 3 after injuring her wrist while making a 25-foot jump from a tower onto a net during the first immunity challenge.

 Zane may not have won the million-dollar award, but he wins the award for most confusing first (and last) three days on the island.
 In those three days, he made alliances with everyone, had to be physically helped to the end of a challenge, asked his tribe to vote him out, then claimed that was all a big ruse to gain sympathy and see who was actually on his side, and then was unanimously voted out.
 So at least he packed a lot in.

 In what has to be the cruelest Survivor fate ever, Francesca came back to avenge being voted out first…and was then promptly voted out first again!
-The fact that Andrea and Phillip from her previous season had a hand in making it happen threw extra salt on the wound.
+The fact that Andrea Boehlke and Phillip from her previous season had a hand in making it happen threw extra salt on the wound.
 (She has yet to eat that rock though.)

-He was selected as the leader of the "Brains" tribe on day 1, and then voted out on day 3.
+David Samson was selected as the leader of the "Brains" tribe on day one...and then voted out on day 3.
 It sucks being the leader, man.